 - Ben Wizner, staff attorney with the American Civil Liberties Union.

-AMY GOODMAN: In a moment we’ll be joined by Khaled El-Masri’s attorney, Ben Wizner.
-But first, we hear Khaled El-Masri himself describing his treatment at the hands of the C.I.A.
+AMY GOODMAN: In a moment we’ll be joined by Khalid El-Masri’s attorney, Ben Wizner.
+But first, we hear Khalid El-Masri himself describing his treatment at the hands of the C.I.A.
 He spoke publicly for the first time last December, shortly after the American Civil Liberties Union filed a lawsuit on his behalf.

-AMY GOODMAN: That was Khaled El-Masri describing how the C.I.A. treated him after he was kidnapped in December of 2003.
+AMY GOODMAN: That was Khalid El-Masri describing how the C.I.A. treated him after he was kidnapped in December of 2003.
 We’re joined now by his attorney, Ben Wizner of the American Civil Liberties Union, in our Firehouse studio.
 Ben, first tell us about this live video satellite feed that came into the ACLU conference.
-Wasn’t Khaled supposed to be with you live?
+Wasn’t Khalid supposed to be with you live?

 BEN WIZNER: He was.
 I have to say, I’m always moved to see him speaking.
 This is a man with real courage, and he was very excited to come to the United States to tell his story to the international media and to tell it to the American people, seeking principally an acknowledgement and an apology from our government that these terrible events had occurred.
 To add insult to injury, when he arrived at Hartsfield International Airport in Atlanta, for absolutely no reason he was turned back by immigration officials and put on a plane back to Europe, after being detained for a few hours.